Yog964/CosmoPH/README.md

 ## Notes

-- `node_modules/` is ignored and should not be pushed to Git.
 - Large generated files such as `.zip`, `.fits`, `.npy`, and `.npz` are ignored.
 - Uploaded files and generated outputs are stored locally during development.
 - The frontend is tracked as normal source code inside this repository.